 Walking through the entrance of this newly renovated sento, you can immediately see the care Matsumoto-yu has received for nearly 90 years.
 Touched up with a sleek, modern, wooden design, earth-tone interiors, and English-friendly signs, this bathhouse exudes luxury at just ¥550.

-In the main bathing area, Matsumoto-yu’s walls are lined with around 20 bathing stations to wash yourself off with complimentary shampoo, conditioner, and body soap before dipping into one of five roomy baths.
+In the main bathing area, Matsumoto-yu’s walls are lined with around 20 bathing stations to wash yourself off with complimentary shampoo, conditioner, and body soap, before dipping into one of five roomy baths.
 The Jet and Sonicwave bath is perfect for those who are tuckered out after a long day of exploring Tokyo.
-It offers two seated and two sleeping jet sections accompanied by a strong and weak electric bath (if you dare), all of which soothe tense muscles.
+It offers two seated and two reclining jet sections, accompanied by a strong and weak electric bath (if you dare), all of which are said to soothe tense muscles.

 Next, you can transfer over to the biggest bath, the classic hot stillwater bath at around 40 degrees Celsius.
 Or if you’re feeling brave and want to challenge the older regulars, you can step into the hotter, smaller one that’s around 42 degrees.

 But don’t let the heat get to you.
-Cool off at either the Beauty Bubble Bath, teetering at a lukewarm 28 degrees Celsius, or the coldest bath in the building, an invigorating 16 degrees.
-Alternating between the coldest and hottest baths every 5 minutes is a good way to keep things interesting, and they say you reach spiritual enlightenment by doing so.
+Cool off at either the “beauty bubble bath”, teetering at a lukewarm 28 degrees, or the coldest bath in the building, an invigorating 16 degrees.
+Alternating between the coldest and hottest baths every 5 minutes is a good way to keep things interesting, and they say you might even reach spiritual enlightenment by doing so.
+Or something like that.

 Before you head out of the bath, spend an extra ¥500 and take advantage of their dry stone sauna with a Finnish stove.
 Alternatively, you can dry off under some fans, rest on the tatami mats near the bath entrance, and quietly chat with friends or locals.